 This information is provided as a guide to proper glove material selection.
 Glove performance varies between manufacturers, so always give yourself extra time and do not push glove strength to the estimated limits and consult a certified safety consultant when in doubt to make sure you have the right glove for your application.

 Selection Key:

-4 Excellent, breakthrough times generally greater than 8 hours.
-3 Good, breakthrough times generally greater than 4 hours.
-2 Fair, breakthrough times generally greater than 1 hour.
-1 Not Recommended, breakthrough times generally less than 1 hour. ?
+Fair, breakthrough times generally greater than 1 hour.

+- Good, breakthrough times generally greater than 4 hours. - 1 Not Recommended, breakthrough times generally less than 1 hour. - ?
 Not Tested or Information unknown.
 Use known tested glove type.